The Four Legendary Kingdoms: Synopsis

 Over the course of the Hydra Games, West distinguishes himself by saving E-147, a man in a minotaur costume, from certain death and discovers that the minotaur is a direct descendant of the Neanderthals.
 He befriends one of the other champions, Shane Schofield, who like West was abducted to participate in the Games, and the two plan to free their hostages when they discover that all of the hostages will be killed halfway through the Hydra Games.
 The rescue is successful, but West is captured and about to be executed when he is saved by Schofield; having won a round of the Games, Schofield asks Hades to spare West's life as a reward.
 Having reached the midway point of the Games, the first stage of the ritual is completed, and the rogue galaxy averted.
 Iolanthe reveals that the next part of the Games will pass the knowledge necessary to save the world on to one of the four kings: the rogue galaxy was a forerunner to an "Omega Event", the total destruction of the universe via a Big Crunch and another Big Bang that will create a new universe.
 This knowledge will allow one of the four kings to reign over the world unopposed.
 West also discovers that one of Hades' sons, Dion, intends to usurp his father's position and forcibly marry Lily while his brother Zaitan completes the ritual and passes the knowledge onto him.

 The next stage of the Hydra Games requires the surviving champions to fight each other to the death.
-West is forced to kill Schofield before realising that each round mirrors the Twelve Labours of Hercules—who was a previous champion of the Hydra Games—and uses this knowledge to progress through the final rounds.
+West is forced to kill Schofield before realizing that each round mirrors the Twelve Labours of Hercules—who was a previous champion of the Hydra Games—and uses this knowledge to progress through the final rounds.
 The ritual is completed, but West intervenes before the knowledge can be passed on to his king.
 The royals are horrified at this sacrilege, but before they can react, the temple is attacked by hordes of Neanderthals dressed as minotaurs, having been inspired by West's saving E-147.
 Dion is killed during their escape and Schofield revived, having used hyper-oxygenated blood to feign his death.
-Having realised that Hades was the only royal who was not taking part in the Hydra Games for his own personal gain, West convinced him to join in the next stage of the quest: locating three lost cities that contain the knowledge needed to prevent the Omega Event.
+Having realized that Hades was the only royal who was not taking part in the Hydra Games for his own personal gain, West convinced him to join in the next stage of the quest: locating three lost cities that contain the knowledge needed to prevent the Omega Event.